godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 .. image:: img/tuto_cutout13.png

 Why does the hand lack a bone?
-In Godot, bones are helpers that connect the current node with its parent.
+In Godot, bones connect a node with its parent.
+And there's currently no child node of the hand node to connect back to the hand with a bone.
 With this knowledge let's try again.

 The first step is creating an endpoint node.
 Any kind of node will do, but :ref:`Position2D <class_Position2D>` is preferred because it's